Posted October 13th, 2011 at 9:27 am by Dan Musick

 e.
 Dislike having serviceable parts very high in the garage

 Whatever you choose, give us a call at 1-800-383-9548 to discuss your garage door lift situation, and we can work it out for you.
+We also have a list of common High Lift Problems and High Lift Kit FAQs.

 This entry was filed under About DDM, Customer Input, Technical Support.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.